 If your dog makes it through the birthing stage without incident, there are several reasons she might attack the puppies during their totally dependent first two weeks.
-She might be experiencing a hormonal imbalance that causes her to become frustrated with the puppies -- although most moms simply walk away for some alone time -- or her preservation instinct might kick in as she kills the loudest pups to quiet them and prevent them from alerting predators to their location.
+She might be experiencing a hormonal imbalance that causes her to become frustrated with the puppies — although most moms simply walk away for some alone time —or her preservation instinct might kick in as she kills puppies that are the loudest to quiet them and prevent them from alerting predators to their location.

 They can also be overwhelmed by the hormonal changes, making them aggressive toward the pups, although aggression is more likely in older dams who have had previous litters.
 The aggression is more common in dogs who had bad moms of their own; if you know your dog's history includes being abandoned or harmed by her dam, continue your full-day supervision until the puppies are weaned at about 6 weeks old.

-When a dam requires a C-section, she doesn't have the opportunity to clean the pups -- smelling herself on them at the time of birth -- or to nurse them immediately.
+When a dam requires a C-section, she doesn't have the opportunity to clean the pups —smelling herself on them at the time of birth —or to nurse them immediately.
 Without the bond that develops with those two steps, your pooch might not develop the proper maternal behavior.
 She can abandon the pups, refuse to let them nurse or become aggressive toward them as if they belonged to someone else.
 If your dog requires a C-section, plan on watching her closely until the pups are weaned.

 If too many people try to handle her puppies, it can make her nervous and cause her to be overly aggressive toward the puppies, since she can't be aggressive toward the people.
 Making sure she has enough room to move around in the whelping box can reduce the chance of her accidentally lying down on a puppy or stepping on one.